 That's when this Creamy Vegan Mac and Cheese saved my classic comfort food cravings!
 This cheese sauce is made with soaked cashew to create a perfectly creamy vegan cheese sauce the whole family will love.

-Second, this isn’t your typical mac and cheese.
-It’s “Vegan Mac and Cheese with peas” The peas add a sweet burst of flavor to the dish, plus it’s fun to say…"Mac and CHEESE with PEAS!
-Please!”
+This isn’t your typical mac and cheese.
+It’s Vegan Mac and Cheese with peas The peas add a bit of protein and an extra burst of flavor to the dish.
+Plus it’s fun to say…"Mac and cheese with PEAS!
+PLEASE!"